 For at least your first few reps: hire someone >>you<< personally would buy >>your product<< from.
 Period.
 Do Not Violate This Rule.

 - Do not hire someone just because they worked at Datadog or HubSpot or Shopify or Box or Salesforce in “sales”.

 - Do not hire someone that Talks the Talk because you think you “don’t know how to sell” and they do.
 You do know how to sell if you have even 1 or 2 paying customers, and especially if you have even 10 paying customers.
 You just aren’t great at it.
 But you know what works.
 You’ve done it after 10 paying customers.

 - Do not hire someone because of their “experience in sales”, per se.
 Experience is good, but 95% of that experience will not be on point.

 Instead … realize sales in the early days is different, especially for one reason: Every Lead is Precious.
 Every single one.

 In the early days, Founder Led sales is all that really works.
 If you give a precious lead to someone that you wouldn’t buy your product from — she will end up doing worse than you.
-She will sell even less of your product.
+They will sell even less of your product.

 The key here is someone you’d buy your product from.
 Not buy some other product.
-But your new, feature-poor, bug-ridden, kinda crummy product that does one thing really well but everything else terribly.
+But your new, feature-poor, bug-ridden product that does one thing really well but everything else terribly.
 Would you buy it from her?